fdazen/fda-documentation/payments.md

 ##**Recording a Payment**

-  - To record a payment, select the Pyament Type by choosing the appropriate choice from the ones available in the drop down menu:
+  - To record a payment, select the Payament Type by choosing the appropriate choice from the ones available in the drop down menu:

   ![payments_6.png]({{site.baseurl}}/images/payments_6.png)